-There will be a huge computation to find the probability that the drunk angel will be inside $H^{n}_{k, c}$ when the number of dimension is increased.
+By considering the large expression of the result of Lemma \ref{dim}, we see that there will also be a huge computation to find the probability that the drunk angel will be inside $H^{n}_{k, c}$ when the number of dimension is increased.
 Hence, we may apply de Moivre–Laplace theorem (see Subsection \ref{CLT}) to find this probability.
-The following is the strategy that we offer to the hiding devil.
+5 pt